What is the purpose of using a thin sheet of copper in the construction of a calorimeter?

 Open in App

 A calorimeter is a device that determines how much heat is transported to or from an item.

 Copper is quite flexible, thus it's possible to make a very thin box with a modest mass.

 Copper is an excellent heat conductor.

 Calorimetry is a technique for determining how much heat is generated or absorbed during a chemical reaction.

-A calorimeter box is made up of Copper because
+The calorimeter is made up of Copper Box because of:

-- Cu has low specific heat capacity and thus it reaches the equilibrium temperature quickly by absorbing a small amount of heat.
+has a low specific heat capacity, therefore it can quickly attain equilibrium by absorbing a modest quantity of heat.

 is very malleable, therefore a very thin box with a little mass may be created, lowering the box's heat capacity.
 This ensures that throughout the heat exchange, the calorimeter absorbs or releases a little quantity of heat.